House rejects Trump emergency declaration, setting up potential veto showdown

 The vote was 245-182, with all Democrats voting yea and 13 Republicans joining them.

-Monday's vote marked the first time the House or Senate has tried to terminate a presidential declaration of a national emergency, using the provisions of the National Emergencies Act of 1976.
+Tuesday's vote marked the first time the House or Senate has tried to terminate a presidential declaration of a national emergency, using the provisions of the National Emergencies Act of 1976.
 Former Rep. George Miller, D-Calif., attempted a similar effort regarding a national emergency declared by then-President George W. Bush, but the measure never came to a vote on the House floor.

 Should enough Republicans in the GOP-controlled Senate defect and support the House bill, a two-thirds supermajority in both the Senate and House would be needed to override Trump's veto.
 The White House issued a formal veto threat Tuesday ahead of the House vote, ramping up pressure on Republicans to hold the line.
 (With 427 representatives voting, the House needed 285 yeas to have a veto-proof margin on this legislation, and fell far short.)